Need an EPC in Slough?

 Double glazing

-Although upgrades to the double glazing does make a difference, the greatest increase is only really achieved if you are improving from single glazed to doubled glazed.
-If you are simply modernising from pre 2002 double glazing, it will only show as a modest increase in the energy rating of the property.
-With double glazing the perception is typically experienced by the customer in terms of cosiness from a reduction in draughts.
-Because the EPC doesn’t consider the condition of any specific object, this kind of comfort gain is not measured.
+With double glazing the perception is normally felt by the customer in terms of comfort from a reduction in draughts.
+Unfortunately the EPC doesn’t consider the condition of any specific item, this comfort gain is not measured.

 Low Energy Lights